jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 back to the hub in order to say that it's ready.

 The single-user server options are **JupyterLab** and **classic Jupyter Notebook**.
-Really, there isn't that much difference between them, they run through the same backend server process and the web frontend is an option when it is starting.
+They both run through the same backend server process--the web frontend is an option when it is starting.
 The spawner can choose the command line when it starts the single-user server.
 Extensions are a property of the single-user server (in two parts: there can be a part